Get Ubuntu for IoT

 Get the power, ease and flexibility of Ubuntu for Raspberry Pi 2, 3 or 4.

-Get started with an Ubuntu Server image for a familiar development environment.
+Get started with an Ubuntu Server or Desktop image for a familiar development environment.

 Ubuntu Core is a lean, strictly confined and fully transactional operating system.
 We designed it from the ground up, to focus on security and simplified maintenance, for appliances and large device networks.
 Ubuntu Core is powered by snaps - the universal Linux packaging format.